-Remove the box containing the cast front fret, and the bag containing the coals.
-Remove the cardboard packing pieces, and any bags containing other fittings or parts.
+Remove the box containing the cast front fret, and the bags containing the coals.

+Remove the cardboard packing pieces, and any other bags or boxes containing fittings or other parts.

 When all loose parts have been removed, the outer sleeve may be lifted off to reveal the appliance.